-The B.A. in Professional Studies is available only to students in the External Degree Program.
-This major offers adult learners the option of designing a plan of study to pursue a special career or other interest not available through JSC's other majors.
-It also allows EDP students, who may have college credits from a number of institutions and life experience, to weave together the threads of their prior learning into a coherent degree program.
-Students are asked to declare and explore an area of special emphasis while meeting the EDP general education and other requirements for a bachelor's degree.
+The B.A. in Professional Studies is available to students who are completing their bachelor's degree through JSC Online or Johnson State College's community-based External Degree Program (EDP).
+This major allows adult learners to design a plan of study around a particular career interest while weaving together the threads of their prior learning into a coherent degree program.
+Upon declaring an area of special emphasis, students work with their advisor to develop a degree plan that meets their objectives as well as the college's general education and other requirements for a bachelor's degree.

-- At least 60 credits required before entrance into EDP and the major. - Completion of the EDP's general education program. - During the student's first semester, development and submission of a degree plan, including a narrative that declares a focus of study and demonstrates integration of prior learning and proposed courses. - Completion of at least 30 credits in a focus area of study, including INT 4950, Senior Seminar in Professional Studies. - Completion of at least 15 upper-level credits (3000- or 4000-level) within the 30-credit focus area.
+- For students matriculating through JSC Online, 45 college credits are required before admittance into the major. - For students matriculating through the community-based External Degree Program, 60 college credits are required before admittance into the major. - Completion of the JSC Online/EDP General Education Curriculum - During the student's first semester, development and submission of a degree plan, including a narrative that declares a focus of study and demonstrates integration of prior learning and proposed courses - Completion of at least 30 credits in a focus area of study, including INT 4950, Senior Seminar in Professional Studies - Completion of at least 15 upper-level credits (3000- or 4000-level) within the 30-credit focus area